rhboot/shim/SBAT.md

 If this same Vendor C has a similar event after the global number is incremented, they would again set their product-specific or version-specific number to 1.
-If they have a second event on with the same component, they would set their product- or version-specific number to 2.
+If they have a second event on with the same component, they would set their product-specific or version-specific number to 2.

-In such an event, a vendor would set the product- or product version-specific generation number based on whether the mis-merge occurred in all of their branches or in just a subset of them.
+In such an event, a vendor would set the product-specific or version-specific generation number based on whether the mis-merge occurred in all of their branches or in just a subset of them.
 The goal is generally to limit end customer impact with as few re-releases as possible, while not creating an